 Dmitri Shostakovich was one of the few Soviet musicians able to balance his creative perceptions while adhering to the party‟s needs.
 Through socio-musical trial and error, Shostakovich was able to become an honest, modernist composer in one of the most difficult environments to be a progressive artist.
 Each of Shostakovich‟s works contain a piece of his emotional and compositional struggle during his life.
 He was an honest musician because he valued a variety of different opinions and beliefs that circulated throughout the Soviet Era, and his music vividly reflects this wide array of inspirational material.
 Although it would be short-sighted to refer to Shostakovich as a truly Soviet composer, it would be incorrect to believe him to be a complete anti-Soviet.
 Unfortunately, much of the scholarly work discussing Shostakovich places him into the extreme of one category or the other, either as a Soviet apologist and political sympathizer or as a Soviet dissident.

-Tirman, Michael R., "Socialist Realism and Soviet Music: The Case of Dmitri Shostakovich" (2011).
+Tirman, Michael Robert, "Socialist Realism and Soviet Music: The Case of Dmitri Shostakovich" (2011).
 Undergraduate Honors Thesis Collection.
-Paper 100.
+100.